watchdog-wms/moduleMaker/README.md

 #### RUN MODULE MAKER

 The distributed jar files are build for Java 11 and are launched internally by a Bash script.
-In order to start the moduleMaker, call
+In order to start the moduleMaker, change into the **moduleMaker/** directory and call

 ./moduleMaker.sh